 Mindful awareness, as we will see, actually involves more than just simply being aware: It involves being aware of aspects of the mind itself.
 Instead of being on automatic and mindless, mindfulness helps us awaken, and by reflecting on the mind we are enabled to make choices and thus change becomes possible.”

-There are two parts of mindfulness, the first is the actual practice of meditation, whether walking, standing, sitting or even lying down and then the second is being fully aware of what we do in daily life for the rest of our lives.
+There are two parts of mindfulness, the first is the formal practice of meditation, whether walking, standing, sitting or even lying down and then the informal which is being fully aware of what we do in daily life for the rest of our lives.